ariszaharia/smarthome/README.md

 ### **3. Real-Time Sync (WebSockets)**
 On every user message, the system performs a dual-sync:
-1. **Pre-processing**: Fetches the latest DB state using `joinedload` to provide the LLM with context.
+1. **Pre-processing**: Fetches the latest DB state using `joinedload` to provide the LLM with context (joins the Users Table with Rooms table for more efficient querying) .
 2. **Post-processing**: Re-queries the DB after tool execution to send the updated JSON state to the frontend.